luca-naujoks/luca-naujoks/README.md

     "play with hardware"
   ]

-2023 Goals:
+2024 Goals:
   [
-    "Work/Learn with Nextjs, tailwindcss",
+    "Work with Nextjs 14",
-    "progress in Docker"
+    "Develop a game in Godot"
   ]

 ```